Trump White House To Pursue Legal Action Against Omarosa

 — The Hill (@thehill) August 13, 2018

 Omarosa Manigault Newman’s attack on John Kelly could backfire at her in quite a few different ways, according to Politico.
-Former Apprentice contestant argued that she had been fired unfairly, citing alleged mistreatment as the reason to record her conversation with Donald Trump’s chief of staff John Kelly.
+The former Apprentice contestant argued that she had been fired unfairly, citing alleged mistreatment as the reason to record her conversation with Donald Trump’s Chief of Staff John Kelly.

 However, national security experts Politico reached out to claim that recording conversations in the Situation Room is a security breach, and — perhaps more importantly — a fireable offense.

-“That, in and of itself, deliberately bringing an unsecured cellphone into a [secure facility], would absolutely be a fireable offense,” Bradley Moss, a Washington, D.C., attorney specializing in national security law said.
+“That, in and of itself, deliberately bringing an unsecured cellphone into a [secure facility], would absolutely be a fireable offense,” Bradley Moss, a Washington, D.C., attorney specializing in national security law, said.

 In other words, by bringing an unsecured device into the Situation Room, Omarosa may have signed her own dismissal, so to speak, at least in the eyes of the public.
 But, as Politico noted, she remains completely unfazed by everything that’s been happening ever since she left the White House.